 RESPONSE is a randomised, double-blind, placebo-controlled trial:

-Randomised: The women who take part will be given either the treatment medicine (NT100) or a placebo – a dummy drug that has no active ingredients.
-A computer makes the selection so it’s completely random.
+Randomised: The women who took part were given either the treatment medicine (NT100) or a placebo – a dummy drug that has no active ingredients.
+A computer made the selection so it was completely random.

-Double-blind The women in the trial won’t be told whether they are taking the active medicine (NT100) or the placebo – and neither will their doctors.
-So both are “blinded” to this information.
+Double-blind The women in the trial weren’t told whether they were taking the active medicine (NT100) or the placebo – and neither were their doctors.
+So both were “blinded” to this information.

-Placebo-controlled Half of the women in the study will have the active medicine and half the placebo (they are called the control group).
-The medication that they receive will look exactly the same to them and their doctors, but a completely separate study group will keep a record of which women have NT100 and which have the placebo.
+Placebo-controlled Half of the women in the study had the active medicine and half the placebo (they are called the control group).
+The medication that they received looked exactly the same to them and their doctors, but a completely separate study group has kept a record of which women had NT100 and which had the placebo.